WEC-Sim/MoorDyn/README.md

 **Mac architecture issue:**

-If WECSim on Mac gives architecture errors when running MoorDyn similar to:
+If WEC-Sim on Mac gives architecture errors when running MoorDyn similar to:

     Error using wecSim (line 46)
     There was an error loading the library "WEC-Sim/source/functions/moorDyn/libmoordyn.dylib"